President's Cabinet | MCC

 /about/leadership/media/Austin%20Tarkington.jpg

-Austin is a Madisonville native and comes to MCC from 5/3 Bank, where he was the Financial Center manager and personal banker for a number of years.
+Austin is a Madisonville native and comes to MCC from 5/3 Bank, where he was the financial center manager and personal banker for a number of years.
 Austin is a first generation graduate of the University of Kentucky with the Bachelor of Science in business administration.
-He’s been active in our local community as the Minister of Music at Hanson Baptist Church and as the vice president of the board of directors for Habitat for Humanity-Pennyrile Region.
+He’s been active in our local community as the minister of music at Hanson Baptist Church and as the vice president of the board of directors for Habitat for Humanity-Pennyrile Region.

 • B.S. in Business Administration, University of Kentucky